Skip to main content

 Integration

-For the alternative payment methods the default integration for Adyen is through a redirect to a hosted payments page.
+For iDEAL, the default integration for Adyen is through a redirect to a hosted payments page.

 Redirect integration